 5. Fill in PnP’s Pumps tab

-The hard part is now done and you can fill in the first tab, Pumps.
+Now you can fill in the rest of the fields on the first Pumps tab.
 Besides the regression coefficients, you’ll also need to provide values for the pumps and drives, such as power and revolutions.

 6. Fill in PnP’s Pipeline tab

 Provide the length and diameters of the pipeline on both the suction and discharge side.
-Typical friction loss coefficients are provided in the PnP User Manual.
+Typical friction loss coefficients are provided in the Pumps ‘n Pipeline (PnP) v1.6 User Manual.

-Tip: When suction production is the limiting factor or bottleneck, then the vertical distances have to be filled in accurately.
-One-tenth of a metre can significantly impact suction production although it won’t considerably affect your pipeline pressure loss.
+The new sub menus Nozzle(s) and Underwater Pump on Ladder or Dragarm provide additional features that help you simulate, for example, rainbowing and dredging in shallow water with an underwater pump.
+Tip: When suction production is the limiting factor or bottleneck, then the vertical distances need to be filled in accurately.
+One-tenth of a meter can significantly impact suction production, but will not considerably affect your pipeline pressure loss

 7. Fill in the PnP’s Mixture tab

-Fill in the properties of your mixture such as densities, temperature and particle size.
-If these values are unknown, the PnP User Manual can provide typical value ranges.
+Fill in the properties of your mixture such as densities, temperature and particle sizes.
+If these values are unknown, the Pumps ‘n Pipeline (PnP) v1.6 User Manual can provide typical value ranges.